 Swedish Christmas Glögg

 - 1 cup whole blanched almonds

 - 10 whole cardamom pods, lightly crushed in a mortar

 - 10 whole cloves

-- 1. Combine the wine and spirits in a six-quart, non-reactive pot.
+- Combine the wine and spirits in a 6-quart, non-reactive pot over medium heat.
 Add the almonds, raisins, and orange peel.
-Tie the cinnamon, cardamom, and cloves together in cheesecloth, add to the pot, cover, and warm over medium heat.
-Be careful not to let it boil.
-Lift the lid infrequently.
-When the glögg reaches a simmer, reduce the heat to low, and let it steep for at least 30 minutes.
+Toss in the cinnamon, cardamom, and cloves or, if you happen to have some cheesecloth or a tea ball, you can drop the spices in there before tossing them in the pot, which makes for easy retrieval.
+Cover the pot and warm the wine and spices over medium heat.
+Be careful not to let the wine boil.
+You want the glögg to come to a gentle simmer.
+Then reduce the heat to low and let the wine and spices steep for at least 30 minutes.

-- 2. Flaming is optional but dramatic.
-Using the pot lid as a shield, hold it upright against the rim of the pot and carefully hold a kitchen match near the rim until the fumes ignite.
-After a few seconds smother the flame by closing the lid.
-Discard the cheesecloth, lade the glögg into teacups and serve with spoons so that guests can eat the deliciously saturated raisins and almonds.
+- Flaming the mulled wine is optional but dramatic.
+Using the pot lid as a shield, hold it upright against the rim of the pot and carefully hold a kitchen match near the rim, inching it closer to the surface of the wine until the fumes ignite.
+After a few seconds, smother the flame by closing the lid.
+Using a slotted spoon, remove and discard the spices.
+Ladle the glögg into teacups and serve with spoons so that guests can indulge in the deliciously boozy raisins and almonds.

 Nutrition information is automatically calculated, so should only be used as an approximation.